Cardiac Rehabilitation in the Quad Cities

 What is cardiac rehabilitation?

 Cardiac rehabilitation is a physician-supervised program for people who have heart disease.
 Cardiac rehabilitation can often improve exercise capacity, reduce symptoms and create a sense of well-being for patients.
-A physician order is necessary to begin the program.
+A referral from a physician must be obtained to begin the program.

 What conditions may benefit from cardiac rehabilitation?

 Conditions or cardiac procedures that may necessitate cardiac rehabilitation may include, but are not limited to, the following: